Edmar (footballer, born 1980)

-Edmar Galovskyi de Lacerda (Едмар Галовський де Ласерда; born 16 June 1980) often known as simply Edmar, born as Edmar de Lacerda Aparecida, is a retired professional footballer who played as a midfielder.
-Born in Brazil, he was naturalized as a Ukrainian and has played fifteen times and scored one goal for the Ukraine national football team.
+Edmar Galovskyi de Lacerda (Едмар Галовський де Ласерда; born 16 June 1980), simply known as Edmar, is a professional football coach and former player who is the head coach of the Kyrgyzstan national under-23 team.
+Born in Brazil, he was naturalized as a Ukrainian and played fifteen times for the Ukraine national team as a midfielder, scoring one goal.

-Career
+Playing career

 Club

 On 21 February 2017, Boca Raton announced the signing of Edmar.

 International

 Edmar made his debut for Ukraine on 10 August 2011, in a 0–1 loss against Sweden in a friendly match at his club ground in Kharkiv, replacing Ruslan Rotan for the final 17 minutes.

 On 7 June 2013, his third cap, he made his first start in a 4–0 away win over Montenegro in qualification for the following year's World Cup.
 Edmar was one of nine Ukrainian players on 6 September to score in their 9–0 thrashing of San Marino at the Arena Lviv in another qualifier.
 On 15 November, he provided the pass to teammate Roman Zozulya for the first goal in a 2–0 victory over France, in the qualification play-off, although France won on aggregate.